open-accelerators/mercury/mercury-framework/README.md

 ```

 After adding this dependency, you can inject the `CustomerOfferClient` service that includes a set of
-`grpcClient` to talk to the different interfaces available in the `CustomerOffer` service domain.
+`grpcClient` to talk to the Control Record and the different Behavior Qualifiers available in the
+`CustomerOffer` service domain.

 ```java
 import java.util.concurrent.CompletableFuture;